Our Guide to Occitanie (Languedoc)

 Outdoor Life: Beaches, Cycling & Winter Sports

-Tee-Off in the Sun
+Tee-Off in Sunny Occitanie

 And who could resist a region where golf greens are kissed by sunshine year-round?
 Occitanie boasts many courses, each a jewel waiting to be discovered by players of all levels.
-Imagine perfecting your swing against the backdrop of the Pyrénées or celebrating a hole-in-one with a glass of locally-produced wine as the sun dips below the horizon.

 A Journey Through History

-Discover some of the most beautiful Beaux Villages de France, or wander through the fortified city of Carcassonne, its ochre walls whispering tales of medieval knights and valiant battles.
+Step back in time amidst the majestic arches of the Pont du Gard, a UNESCO World Heritage Site and a testament to Roman engineering genius.
+Discover some of the most gorgeous Villages de France, or wander through the fortified city of Carcassonne, its distinctive ochre castle walls reminding us of tales of medieval times and valiant battles.

 Traditional Gastronomy

 Speaking of time travel, indulge your taste buds in a culinary journey that transcends centuries...
-Savour the bounty of the Mediterranean, where olive oil glistens like liquid gold, wild mushrooms sit beneath fragrant rosemary, and the freshest seafood graces the region's tables.
-From delicate appetisers featuring plump snails and briny sea urchins to hearty cassoulet, a thick stew that warms the soul, Occitanie's cuisine is a love letter to tradition and flavour.
+Savour the bounty of the Mediterranean, where olive oil glistens like liquid gold, wild mushrooms, fragrant rosemary, and the freshest seafood grace Occitanie's tables.

 And, no feast is complete without the perfect pairing – Occitanie's endless vineyards yield vintages that dance on the tongue, expertly crafted to complement the local fare.